7Cedars/separated-powers/gitbook/README.md

 The challenge with creating role restricted governance protocols is that actions need to be *restricted* before they can be *role* restricted.
 These type of protocols only work with external contracts that pre-define which actions a specific role can do under what conditions.
 They become very complex, very quickly.

 The Powers Protocol provides a minimalistic, but very powerful, proof of concept of a role restricted governance protocol.

 It consists of two elements: Powers and Laws.

 ### Powers

-The engine of the protocol that manages governance flows.
+`Powers.sol` is the engine of the protocol that manages governance flows.
 It has the following core functionalities:

 * Executing actions.
 * Proposing actions.